PREVIEW "A YEAR IN THE FIELD"

-VILLAGE AT THE END OF THE ROAD, a documentary about changes in a NEWFOUNDLAND outport, Bay de Verde, in the 25 years since the 1992 Cod Moratorium put virtually everyone out of work, is being produced in partnership with anthropologist George Gmelch.
+VILLAGE AT THE END OF THE ROAD, a documentary about changes in a NEWFOUNDLAND outport, Bay de Verde, in the 25 years since the 1992 Cod Moratorium put virtually everyone out of work, is being produced in partnership with anthropologist/filmmaker George Gmelch.
+IN PROCESS.

 Currently seeking completion funds from various additional sources.

 In San Miguel de Allende, I've completed a short (7-min) promo for FEED THE HUNGRY.